-Maybe you’re new to data-driven sales, or maybe you just need to brush up on how to leverage data as part of your sales strategy.
+Maybe you’re new to a data-driven sales approach, or maybe you just need to brush up on how to leverage data as part of your sales strategy.
 Today’s blog post is for you!
 Keep reading for our guide to a data-driven sales strategy.

 On the surface, a data-driven sales strategy is just what it sounds like – using data to inform all of your sales practices and decision-making processes.
 It may be a simple concept to define, but it can be a challenging sales strategy to adopt.
 Being data-driven– rather than simply having data– means not just collecting data, but analyzing it and putting your insights into action.

 Even companies who have access to data struggle to use it effectively.
 Consider these statistics (source):

 - 40% of companies say that scattered information and poor visibility into data impact their sales organization.

 - 56% of sales executives express dissatisfaction with their ability to deliver valuable, data-driven insights.

 Becoming data-driven isn’t a small transition to make.
 It requires a distinct, detailed plan, and input from every department within your company.
 Keep reading to learn the steps you must take to get your data-driven strategy up and running.

 A data-driven strategy starts from the top down.
 Therefore, if company leadership doesn’t prioritize or communicate the importance of data-driven decision making, this strategy will never catch on.

 Securing executive buy-in is easier said than done.
 But with the right approach, you can demonstrate the value of a data-driven sales strategy in just a few steps.
 Here’s what we recommend: